eternitywall/blog.eternitywall.com/_posts/2018-04-12-sign-to-contract.md

 As before, the resulting `TX` then is committed to the blockchain.

 Carl then looks at `TX`, in which he spots `Q.x`, with `TX = TXp||Q.x||TXa`.
-By retrieving the info to link `TX` to a block header we can complete the timestamp for the contract `c`:
+By retrieving the info to link `TX` to a block header we can complete the timestamp for `c`:
 ```
 File sha256: c
 Timestamp: